ChurroC/churro-blog/README.md

 make newcomponentchurro optional

+use zod instead of assertion when awating json if this even ahppens ehre

 ## Info

 Just for myself but useHasMounted for when you dont want one component server rendred but children server rendered like theme context.